 Failure.
 The ladder or ladder component loses the ability to carry the load, breaks, or separates into component parts.

 Fastenings.
-A fastening is a device to attach a ladder to a structure, building, or equipment.
+Devices to attach a ladder to a structure, building, or equipment.

 Fixed ladder.
 A ladder permanently attached to a structure, building, or equipment.